Code-Institute-Submissions/vanessacleary-the-honey-hive_AugResub/README.md

 * I want to be able to add new products.
 * I want to be able to edit or delete existing products.
 * I want to be able to add new categories.
-* I want to be able to access the Django admin portal easily
 * I want to be able to delete a user.
 * I want to be able to make another user admin.
 * I want to be notified when a user fills out the contact form, so I don't have to check the admin portal constantly.